goadesign/model/examples/basic/README.md

 ## Usage

-The example can be uploaded to the Structurizr service using the `stz` command line tool (this the repo [README](https://github.com/goadesign/model/tree/master/README.md) for details on the tool).
+The example can be uploaded to the Structurizr service using the `stz` command line tool (see the [README](https://github.com/goadesign/model/tree/master/README.md) for details on installing and using the tool).

 ```bash
 stz put goa.design/model/examples/basic/model -id ID -key KEY -secret SECRET